a3-audio/a3-doc/source/user/a3mix.md

 - Turn left (CUE) to hear the activated channel Cue.
 - If no channel Cue is activated the Mix output will be heared WIP
 - Turn right (Mix) to hear the Mix output
-- In the centre position the Cue signal and the main mix are summed together.
+- In the centre position the Cue signal and the main mix are summed together

 ### [16] BOOTH OUTPUT LEVEL
 - Sets the audio signal level for predefined monitor outputs